yusukebe/WebService-Simple/README.md

 - request\_url(_$extra\_path, $args_)

-    Return reequest URL.
+    Return request URL.

 - base\_url
 - basic\_params
 - cache

     Each request is prepended by an optional cache look-up.
-If you suppliy a cache object upon new(), the module will look into the cache first.
+If you supply a cache object upon new(), the module will look into the cache first.

 - response\_parser